nalexn/ViewInspector/guide_styles.md

 **ViewInspector** provides support for custom styles.

-A test can verify the style applied to a view hiearchy.
+A test can verify the style applied to a view hierarchy.
 For example:

 ```Swift
 let sut = EmptyView().helloWorldStyle(RedOutlineHelloWorldStyle())